 a lab assistant for help.
 The problem may be with some oscilloscope settings,

-some function generator settings, or the physcial connection.
+some "buried" function generator settings, or the physcial connection.

 Now, make sure the sinusoidal wave is vertically centered on your scope.